JossDev-Morales/number-converter.io/README.md

 ### Constructor

 **parameters**
--`number` A number representation in some numeric base, under the rules for the bases -`base` A numeric base betwen 2 and 36
+- `number` A number representation in some numeric base, under the rules for the bases
+- `base` A numeric base betwen 2 and 36

 **What returns**
 The instance of the `converter` class, that is to say the constructed object.